How to pronounce “ich” and “ach” in German

 A second mistake I sometimes watch is to round the lips when saying “ch”.
 This will result in a “sh”-like sound (as in “fish”).

 Furthermore, make sure the uvula does not accidentally vibrate during the air flow.
-This would sound like an “r”
+This would sound like an R (which you should never articulate as a uvualar sound when singing).

 After these general principles, we will start with the “ch” after the tongue vowels, the so-called “ich”-sound.
 The IPA-sign for this sound is a [ç].